 - Health Assessment

-Upon completing your LPN-to-RN training, you must sit for the NCLEX-RN licensing exam to earn your RN license.
+Upon completing your LPN to RN training, you must sit for the NCLEX-RN licensing exam to earn your RN license.
 To be eligible to sit for the exam, you must prove that you completed RN training through an accredited program.
 Therefore, always check that the program you decide to enroll in has the proper accreditation.
-It should be from a reputable accrediting body like ACEN, or the Accreditation Commission for Education in Nursing, or CCNE, the Commission on Collegiate Nursing Education.
+It should be from a reputable accrediting body like the Accreditation Commission for Education in Nursing, or ACEN, or the Commission on Collegiate Nursing Education, or CCNE.

 Clinical training is a crucial part of all RN training programs, and it is required for bridge programs too.
 To complete your program, you must complete a minimum number of clinical training hours at an approved facility.
 Your bridge program may provide a list of options for you to choose from, or you may have to line up your own training.
 Because it is a bridge program, your previous training will also be taken into account.